punarjit-singh/phptravels-web-tests/README.md

     Open issue/feature request: https://github.com/DevExpress/testcafe/issues/1535

-    Need further investigation and could also use javascript's pipe() and compose()
+    Needs further investigation and could also use javascript's pipe() and compose() to improve the test structure.
     ```